 Over-the-counter “depilatories” or cream hair removers: This method of hair removal is painless, but it’s important to be aware that not all “depilatories” are safe to use in your pubic area.
 Be sure to read the product label first to make sure it is safe to use on this area, and follow the directions on the package.
 These products can have a strong, unpleasant smell.
 Don’t leave the cream on any longer than indicated.
 If you notice redness, swelling, or a rash, it could be mean that you are allergic to this type of hair remover.

 Electrolysis: Electrolysis is the only hair removal method that permanently removes the hair.
 A needle shaped electrode is used to destroy the hair root.
-It usually takes up to 25 sessions to completely remove all the hair roots and the cost can range from about $40-$90 per treatment.
+It usually takes up to 25 sessions to completely remove all the hair roots and the cost can vary depending on the treatment.

 Safety Guidelines when shaving pubic hair: